-On July 9, 2007, the State Bar requested the court to terminate respondent from the ADP, or in the alternative, issue an order to show cause why respondent should not be terminated from the ADP.
-The State Bar alleged that respondent had violated certain conditions of his agreement with LAP and restitution requirements under the Contract.
-The State Bar also alleged that it received another complaint against respondent.
+On May 31, 2007, respondent petitioned the court to terminate his inactive enrollment.
+The State Bar opposed respondent's request, alleging that respondent had repeatedly violated his probation conditions and restitution requirements under the Contract.
+More importantly, the State Bar also alleged that it received another complaint against respondent.

-On July 30, 2007, the court held an in-person hearing on whether respondent should be terminated from ADP.
-The hearing was continued to August 16, 2007.
-On August 15, 2007, respondent submitted his voluntary termination from the ADP.
-At the hearing, the State Bar was represented by Deputy Trial Counsel Cydney Batchelor and Donald Steedman.
-By special appearance, attorney Lindsay Slatter represented respondent.
+On August 21, 2007, the court held an in-person hearing on whether respondent should be terminated from ADP.
+At the hearing, the State Bar was represented by Deputy Trial Counsel Maria J. Oropeza.
+Respondent represented himself.
+Three complaining witnesses also testified.

 By order filed August 21, 2007, the court terminated respondent from the ADP based upon his noncompliance with the conditions of the ADP in that there are allegations of additional misconduct which occurred after he was accepted into the ADP.
+Specifically, complaining witness Wilfredo Amaya testified that she hired respondent to represent her in an immigration matter and paid him \$4,000 but that respondent failed to competently perform the services on her behalf.
+Based on Amaya's credible testimony, the court found that this was at least the fifth time respondent had been found to be in noncompliance with the ADP.